The Bankrate promise

 How long does getting a fast business loan take?

 Lenders that boast fast approval speeds are able to process and fund your loan within a week.
-Their quick underwriting process means they are able to disburse funds as soon as your loan paperwork is signed.
+Their quick underwriting process means they are able to disburse funds to your business bank account as soon as your loan paperwork is signed.

 Step 1: Applying